 Here’s where SmartThings wins big.
-The Developer Community is the most amazing thing I’ve seen.
+The Developer Community is the most fantastic thing I’ve seen.
 It’s filled with priceless information and professional tips.
 If you ever encounter any problems with your smart hubs, simply visiting the community forum and searching a thing or two is enough to find the solution to your problem.

 The Bottom Line

 Wink 2 has much improved compared to its predecessor hub.
 Now it has a sleeker design, more capabilities and features and higher durability.
 People widely consider Wink 2 as a huge success, and some even think of it as the best product on the market.

 Wink’s mobile application makes it easy for newbie users to connect all their smart devices.
 But SmartThings’ app is designed to be easier to navigate.
 Plus, it’s more intuitive.

 The good part is that both smart hubs integrate with all the popular smart devices on the market.
 They support all the major names, and on top of this, both support Z-Wave and Zigbee.
 While we slightly prefer the SmartThings, before making any purchase it’s essential to check if these products work with devices you own or plan to purchase.